iamPavan17/All-Movies-Database/README.md

 Actor can act in multiple movies,
 Movie can have multiple actors

-#### Application contains -
+#### Application contains
-  -Screen to list all movies with Name, Year of release and all Actors of that movie and also a search bar for searching of movies.
+  - Screen to list all movies with Name, Year of release and all Actors of that movie and also a search bar for searching of movies.
-  -Screen to ‘add’ a new movie with the necessary fields with existing actors.
-If the user wants to add
+  - Screen to list all actors with all of his details.
-    new ‘Actors’ while creating the movie which are not present in the database then he should be able to do so while being on the same screen.
+  - Screen to ‘add’ a new movie with the necessary fields with existing actors.
+If the user wants to add new ‘Actors’ while creating the movie which are not present in the database then he should be able to do so while being on the same screen.